gijskoning/ReproducingCURL/docs/agenda.md

 - We are unsure how to exactly update the encoder from the SAC side, should we use actor, critic or both?

 ### Week 6 (24-05-2021)
+- Training for 100k timesteps will take +- 15 hours on cheetah run, others might be slower/faster.
+What is your opinion on this duration?

 ### Week 7 (31-05-2021)